DOGS

 Lopsy

-Although Lopsy didn’t have the understanding of Peles, he could talk.
+Although Lopsy didn't have the understanding of Peles, he could talk.
 After being left alone for a long time (a few hours) when asked “Were you left all alone?
 Was it terrible?”
 He would cry, telling us how alone he felt.
 But he was never more human than in the following story.
 One night after celebrating Yom Ha’Atzmaut with friends in Hofit, we walked home.
 As we turned the corner to our street Kohav Hayam we saw the dogs of our neighbor Koren sitting in the middle of the road.
 We also saw Lopsy scenting the bushes and realized that the Koren dogs had, as usual, opened our gate and let Lopsy out.
 The amazing thing is as the big dogs started to bark at us, Lopsy suddenly saw us and literally fled home, raced through the open gate and disappeared.
-When we got home only after repeated calling did he ‘nonchanantly’ appear as if awoken from sleep, hoping we hadn’t seen him in the road minutes before that.
+When we got home only after repeated calling did he ‘nonchalantly’ appear as if awoken from sleep, hoping we hadn’t seen him in the road minutes before that.

 In Maplewood USA, when we found a little mouse down in the basement we called Lopsy to catch it.
 He refused to even look at the mouse and turned his head – he was afraid that if he looked at it he might have to do something about it.
 One day we realized that Lopsy had been missing for hours..
 After looking around the village I eventually went to the police station and sure enough someone had found him and called the police – very different from back home.
 When I called the woman who picked him up she was very excited because she was Jewish and saw that Lopsy had Hebrew writing on his license - a Jewish dog!